Avalara/candidate-project-ui/README.md

-# Candidate Screener for UI
-Test project for UI Engineering candidates
+# Coding project for UI applicants
-## Coding project
 Hello and thanks again for your interest in Avalara!

 This project tests a range of basic UI and client-side development skills.
 Please review the attached mockup and build it to spec.
 This project should take about 2 hours.